suhasHere/moq-drafts/moq-usages/draft-jennings-moq-usages.md

 The scheme to map all the layers to a single track is simple to implement and allows subscibers/media consumers can independently make layer drop decisions without needing any protocol exchanges (as needed in {{simulcast}}).
 However, such a scheme is constrained by disallowing receivers to subscribers to selectively subscribe to the layers of their interest.

 ### One SVC layer per MOQT Track

-In this mode, each SVC layer is mapped to MOQT Track.
+In this mode, each SVC layer is mapped to a MOQT Track.
 Each unique combination of fidelity (say spatial and temporal) is identified by a MOQT Track ( see example below).

 ~~~
 +-----------+            +-----------+